alex-markin/charity-foundation-project/README.md

 # Charity Foundation Website Project

 An authentic project for a non-profit organization.
+The project was separated between several teams.
+Our part was the main page.

-Created with the next stack of technologies:
+#### Created with the next stack of technologies:

 * HTML5
 * CSS